The Veep Cast Is Reuniting to Support Former Veep Joe Biden | TV Guide

 Chip in any amount to sign up! https://t.co/59it8U60A5 pic.twitter.com/7Wx1Mi88K2

 Dreyfus will be joined by cast members Tony Hale, Anna Chlumsky, Reid Scott, Sam Richardson, and more, with showrunner David Mandel moderating.
-More unannounced special guests will take part too.
-The event, which will only be livestreamed once, once, kicks off at 7/6 c, on Sunday, Oct.
-4. Donations of any amount are being accepted, with all contributions benefitting the Democratic Party of Wisconsin.
+More unannounced special guests will take part, too.
+The event, which will only be livestreamed once, kicks off on Sunday, Oct.
+4 at 7/6c.
+Find out more about virtual admission here.

 Veep aired for seven seasons on HBO from 2012 to 2019; the political satire earned a total of 68 nominations and won 17 over the course of its run.